¿Tú crees?

-¿Tú crees? is a Mexican comedy series produced by Jorge y Pedro Ortíz de Pinedo that premiered on Las Estrellas on 31 July 2022.
+¿Tú crees? is a Mexican comedy series produced by Jorge and Pedro Ortiz de Pinedo that premiered on Las Estrellas on 31 July 2022.
 It is a spin-off of Una familia de diez.
 The series follows Gaby (Daniela Luján) and Plutarco (Ricardo Margaleff) working in a supermarket as they attempt to become independent from their family.

-In October 2022, the series was renewed for a second season.
+The third season premiered on 9 June 2024.